KGoldmacher/docs/docs/docs/Build Your Rig/mac-prep.md

 First, copy and paste: `sudo screen /dev/tty.usbserial-* 115200`, then hit enter.

 You’ll most likely be asked for your **computer password**.
 Enter it.
 A blank screen will likely come up, then press enter to wake things up to show an Edison login prompt.
 Login with username “root” (no quotes) and no password will be needed.
+If password required, it's likely "edison".

 If you have a problem getting to the Edison login prompt, and possibly get a warning like "can't find a PTY", close that terminal window.
 Then unplug the usb cables from your computer (not from the Edison...leave those ones as is) and swap the USB ports they were plugged in.
 Open a new terminal window, use the `sudo screen /dev/tty.usbserial-* 115200` command again.
 Usually just changing the USB ports for the cables will fix that "can't find a PTY" error.